joeabolt/DawnfireRPG/Equipment.md

 ## Carrying Capacity and Inventory
 You have 3 + your Strength inventory slots.
 If your Constitution is 5 or more, you get one more slot.
 If your Intelligence is 5 or more, you get one more slot (from balancing weight more effectively).

-One inventory slot is an intentionally ambiguous measure - an unwieldy item is just as difficult to transport as a heavy one.
+One inventory slot is an intentionally ambiguous unit - an unwieldy item is just as difficult to transport as a heavy one.
 For most items, you can use these rules to figure out how much space it takes.
 Otherwise, consult your GM and use your best guess.
 * __Weapons__ usually take 1 inventory slot.
 That is, a roughly stick-shaped object longer than two feet.
     * Small weapons and wands can be paired.
 Two daggers are 1 inventory slot, as are two wands.
 * __Robes__ take 1 inventory slot if you do not have armor; if you have armor, they take none.